 For the most part, both GoDaddy and Google Domains have the same assortment of TLDs available.
 There are only a few choices that are not found in Google’s list of some 200 extensions that GoDaddy is able to provide.
 Surprisingly, these are country-specific domains that include Russia (.ru), Germany (.de) and Italy (.it).
 Outside of those 3, we have yet to find any others that are missing from one of the registrars in question.

 Pricing, of course, comes into play for the TLDs as well, where some domains can reach 3 digits in the price for registration (ex: .tires @ $120/year or more).
 Between these two companies, we tend to find Google to have the lower cost of registration for custom extensions, although this varies considerably depending on the type.
-The difference in cost is often minimal, although in some cases it can be in excess of $10 or more.
+With that said, none of these companies are as cost-friendly as SiteGround and Inmotion with regards to hosting and domain integration.
+The difference in cost though it looks minimal, in some cases can be in excess of $10 or more.
 As such, it’s always a good idea to check the pricing for your domain at both registrars prior to making your decision.

 GoDaddy and Google Domains have the same variety of TLDs with the exception of several country-specific extensions.
 GoDaddy has a somewhat more complete list of custom domains, yet Google tends to price theirs lower than the competition.